evkx/evkx.github.io/content/models/xpeng/x9/X9_AWD_Performance/_index.md

 ## Performance

-The XPENG X9 AWD Performance has a maximum power of 370 KW (503 hp/496 bhp).
-The total torque is 640 nm (472 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 5.7 seconds.
-The top speed is 200 km/h.
+The XPENG X9 AWD Performance has a maximum power of 370 KW (503 hp/496 bhp) and a total torque of 640 nm (472 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 5.7 seconds and has a top speed of 200 km/h (124.3 mph).

 ## Battery, range, and charging